krzemienski/awesome-from-stars/README.md

 * [vashpan/xcode-dev-cleaner](https://github.com/vashpan/xcode-dev-cleaner): If you want to reclaim tens of gigabytes of your storage used for various Xcode caches - this tool is for you!
 * [xcpretty/xcode-install](https://github.com/xcpretty/xcode-install): 🔽 Install and update your Xcodes
 * [jenkinsci/xcode-plugin](https://github.com/jenkinsci/xcode-plugin): Xcode integration for mobile/iOS developments (iPhone, iPad, ...).
+* [briancollins/XCode-Project-Templates](https://github.com/briancollins/XCode-Project-Templates): Xib-less iOS project template, ready to use with no cruft or comment banners.
 * [hdoria/xcode-themes](https://github.com/hdoria/xcode-themes): Color themes for Xcode
 * [waylybaye/XcodeCleaner](https://github.com/waylybaye/XcodeCleaner): Cleaner for Xcode.app built with react-native-macos
 * [yonaskolb/XcodeGen](https://github.com/yonaskolb/XcodeGen): A Swift command line tool for generating your Xcode project